nicola-lunghi/TonexOneController/README.md

 - USB Tonex One handles the comms to the Tonex One pedal

 ## User Interface
-The User Interface design was done using Squareline Studio.
+The User Interface design was done using Squareline Studio: https://squareline.io/

-UI Design from Squareline Studio:
+UI Design:
 ![image](https://github.com/user-attachments/assets/1246f6e0-0c00-4389-b063-a402bdf45432)